Q: What is America’s Run for the Fallen?

 Q: When Should I arrive at my Hero’s Marker?

 A: Each mile is pre-placed and specifically timed.
 The team is running a pace of between 8-12 minutes between each.
 Depending on road conditions whether rain or shine, they could be on time or behind.
 We will place an approximate timetable on each map and suggest you arrive 30-60 minutes ahead of schedule.
 During the day-of you will be able to see a gps tracking of our progress to time your arrival more accurately.
 You may also contact us day-of so that we can update you on our progress.
+Each ceremonial stop will be less than 1 minute as runners then continue toward next marker.

 Q: I cant make it to our marker but would still like to participate.